Glow discharge: Regions

 The illustrations to the right shows the main regions that may be present in a glow discharge.
 Regions described as "glows" emit significant light; regions labeled as "dark spaces" do not.
-As the discharge becomes more extended (i.e., stretched horizontally in the geometry of the illustrations), the positive column may become striated.
+As the discharge becomes more extended (that is, stretched horizontally in the geometry of the illustrations), the positive column may become striated.
 That is, alternating dark and bright regions may form.
 Compressing the discharge horizontally will result in fewer regions.
-The positive column will be compressed while the negative glow will remain the same size, and, with small enough gaps, the positive column will disappear altogether.
+The positive column will be compressed while the negative glow will remain the same size, and, with small-enough gaps, the positive column will disappear altogether.
 In an analytical glow discharge, the discharge is primarily a negative glow with dark region above and below it.

 Cathode layer

 The cathode layer begins with the Aston dark space, and ends with the negative glow region.
 The cathode layer shortens with increased gas pressure.
 The cathode layer has a positive space charge and a strong electric field.